Whitehall: History

-Wallingford House was constructed in 1572 by William Knollys, 1st Earl of Banbury along the western edge of Whitehall.
+Wallingford House's construction began in 1572 by Sir Francis Knollys along the western edge of Whitehall.
 The Duke of Buckingham bought the house in 1622, and it was subsequently used by Charles I. During the reign of William III, it was bought for the Admiralty.
 The Old Admiralty Buildings now sit on the house's site.

 Whitehall, looking south in 1740: Inigo Jones' Banqueting House (1622) on the left, William Kent's Treasury buildings (1733–37) on the right, the Holbein Gate (1532, demolished 1759) at centre.

 Banqueting House was built as an extension to the Palace of Whitehall in 1622 by Inigo Jones.
 It is the only surviving portion of the palace after it was burned down, and was the first Renaissance building in London.
 It later became a museum to the Royal United Services Institute and has been opened to the public since 1963.

 Oliver Cromwell moved to the street in 1647, taking up residence in Wallingford House.
 Two years later, Charles I was carried through Whitehall on the way to his trial at Westminster Hall.
 Whitehall itself was a wide street and had sufficient space for a scaffold to be erected for the King's execution at Banqueting House.
 He made a brief speech there before being beheaded.
 (Note: The English Civil War Society commemorate the death of Charles I annually on the nearest Sunday to 30 January, the anniversary of the execution.
 The society retraces the route the King took from St James's Palace to the Banqueting House, where a wreath is laid at the site of the scaffold.)
 Cromwell died at the Palace of Whitehall in 1658.